 You’ve done your thinking, and now it’s finally time to take the plunge and start a blog.

 If you’ve decided on WordPress, you’ve made a good choice.
-As one of the best blogging platforms it really stands apart because it’s secure, completely customizable and easy to use.
-It’s trusted by 74 million bloggers.
+As one of the best blogging platforms it really stands apart because it’s secure, completely customizable, and easy to use.
+Plus, it’s trusted by 74 million bloggers.

 A Short Synopsis: WordPress.org vs WordPress.com

-If you have heard people talking about WordPress, admiring it as one of the best blogging platforms — praising the customizable dashboard, flexibility and ease — they are likely talking about WordPress.org.
+If you have heard people talking about WordPress, admiring it as one of the best blogging platforms — praising the customizable dashboard, flexibility and ease — they’re talking about WordPress.org.

 The similarities between WordPress.org and .com

 - First, they are both platforms that help get you on your way to creating a blog

 - Their name both contains “wordpress”